Skip to main content

 Safety features

 We researched the most common safety features in walk-in tubs and compiled a list of which brands offer which safety features.
-We prioritized brands with the highest number of safety features, like extra grab bars and no-slip floors.
+We prioritized brands with the most safety features, such as extra grab bars and no-slip floors.

 Low threshold height

-Walk-in tubs should have the lowest threshold height possible.
-That way, users only need to step over a small barrier to get into the tub instead of lifting their whole leg.
+Walk-in tubs should have the lowest possible threshold height.
+That way, users only need to step over a small barrier to get into the tub, rather than lifting their whole leg.
 We confirmed every brand on this list offers the industry standard of 3” threshold heights or lower.

 Good warranty

 With an expensive product like a walk-in tub that must be installed, a good warranty is crucial.
-We ensured that every brand offers a basic warranty on their product, but prioritized companies offering a lifetime warranty on both the installation and the bathtub itself.
+We ensured that every brand offers a basic warranty on its product, but prioritized companies that offer a lifetime warranty on both the installation and the bathtub itself.

 How do walk-in tubs work?

 Walk-in tubs are taller than the average tub and have a bench for you to sit on.
 Some walk-in tubs come in lie-down versions, but most are designed for you to sit upright.
 A wide door swings out or in, and you step in over a very low threshold (usually 3”), eliminating the need for you to lift your foot or leg over the side.
-They are typically designed to empty quickly so that you don’t have to sit in cold water for a long time.
+They are typically designed to empty quickly, so you don’t have to sit in cold water for long.
 Walk-in tubs sometimes have a detachable shower head.
 They look similar to a hot tub.

 megaphone icon